 In the summer, Ypsilanti’s Rolling Hills Water Park draws families around the region to enjoy sun and waves.
-But there’s good reason to come back once the snowflakes start falling (just not in your swimsuit!) – the 363-acre park has one of the best sledding hills around.
+But there’s good reason to come back once the snowflakes start falling (just not in your swimsuit!) – the 363-acre park has one of the best sledding hills in Michigan.

 “Rolling Hills is just that, with a 275-foot sledding hill that can be slayed with one of our five-seat toboggans,” says park supervisor Jeffrey Miller.
 “The whole family can ride down the hill at the same time.”

 Plus, the top of the hill spreads out 70 feet so you’ve got plenty of starting spots – even if there are lots of other sledders.
 That makes it a prime spot for beginners.

 The path back up the hill is fenced, too, so there’s no risk of having anyone slide into you.